Helly Hansen Workwear

 The coarse linen garments where soaked in linseed oil and left to cure for a period of time before taking-on unprecedented waterproofing properties, the captain knew he was on to a winner.
 The garments outperformed all that came before them; so much so in fact that within only 5 years the adventurous start-up had recorded sales upwards of 10,000 pieces.

-The years that followed saw a rise to prominence for the brand with Helly Hansen receiving a diploma for excellence at the 1878 Paris Expo.
+The years that followed saw a rise to prominence for Helly Hansen workwear with them receiving a diploma for excellence at the 1878 Paris Expo.
 The seven oceans of the world were no longer a barrier to traders, especially to an accomplished fisherman such as the good captain; now the world was open for business with exports of these popular garments going international.

-Helly Hansen History through the mid 20th century
+Helly Hansen Workwear through the mid 20th century

 Another major breakthrough was to follow in 1961 with the fibrepile lining, now commonly referred to as fleece.
 This new coupling of waterproofing and a lined inner made for a spectacular marriage in foul weather protection.
 The wearer could now be guaranteed warmth, comfort and protection in even the harshest of environments.
 This same method has continued to be engineered and perfected ever since.